scparedes/SPYQL/README.md

 assert sql.as_string, 'SELECT a, c, k FROM b, d, (select k from ztab left outer join ytab using (date)) tabk WHERE a > c and k in (select k from ytab where k > 5)'
 ```
 #### More on that...
-Here's a demo of repeatedly adding smaller constraints and entire SQL objects to `specific_sql` (with intermediate states being printed along the way):
+Here's a demo of repeatedly adding smaller constraints and entire SQL objects to `sql` (with intermediate states being printed along the way):
 ```python
 from spyql import SQL, SQLWhere, SQLLimit, SQLGroupBy, SQLHaving, SQLFrom